 The Biggest Buffel Bust Ever!

-The long line of models dissected the escarpment like a search party, shoulder to shoulder, weeding into the endless horizon of a country overrun.
+The long line of models dissected the escarpment like a search party, shoulder to shoulder weeding into the endless horizon of a country over run.
 The buffel weed invasion is so extensive now that the best we can do is keep some tracts of land cleared to preserve the native seed stock.

 ‘In The Biggest Buffel Bust Ever! the scale of the image allows the viewer to grasp the magnitude and complexity of the ecological change that we, collectively, have allowed to seize hold of the landscape.
 This is not just because the overall image is big but because it sets several scales in play with one another all at once.’